MacHu-GWU/learn_mongoengine-project/README.rst

 Learn MongoEngine - MongoDB Backed ORM
 ======================================
-This is MongoEngine hands on skills guide with example.
+This is my personal note in learning Mongoengine.

 `MongoEngine <http://mongoengine.org/>`_ is a Document-Object Mapper (think ORM, but for document databases) for working with MongoDB from Python.